Corner430/corner430.github.io/_posts/vim学习.md

 " Disable compatibility with vi which can cause unexpected issues. set nocompatible

+" Enable the use of backspace key. set backspace=2

 " Enable type file detection.
 Vim will be able to try to detect the type of file in use. filetype on